What Is A Chimenea? An Intro To The Chiminea Fire Pit

 The classic clay and terracotta chimineas do not have any sort of closing door on the front of them.
 Oxygen can freely enter and feed the fire.
 Modern metal fires often have grills on the front which can help out a little with safety.

-Traditional versions will often be sitting in a stand and it’s important to have them set on sturdy ground.
-Once the fire is lit you won’t be able to more it.
-The legs or stands of metal chimineas are most often part of the body of the fireplace and cannot be removed.
+Traditional versions often sit in a stand, and it’s important to set them on sturdy ground.
+Once the fire is lit, you won’t be able to remove it.
+The legs or stands of metal chimineas are most often part of the fireplace’s body and cannot be removed.

 Finally, most chimeneas have Mexican or Spanish-inspired decorations.
 This is certainly part of the appeal!